The 2008 Financial Crisis Explained

 Referred to as the worst economic disaster since the Great Depression, the 2008 financial crisis devastated the world economy.
 This resulted in what's known as the Great Recession, which led to falling housing prices and sharp increases in unemployment.
 The associated repercussions were enormous, and are still influencing financial systems today.

-Although the recession officially ended in 2009, many continued to suffer long after it, especially in the US.
+The recession officially ended in 2009, but many continued to suffer long after it, especially in the US.
 The unemployment rate reached 10% in 2009 and was only recovered to pre-crisis levels in 2016.

 In terms of the cause, numerous factors were to blame.
 The "perfect storm" was brewing and once it reached its breaking point, a financial crisis ensued.
 Financial institutions were giving out high-risk loans (mainly mortgages) that eventually resulted in a massive taxpayer-financed bailout.

 Although it has been a decade since the financial crisis hit, there are still concerns.
-The effects of this recession are still alive and the global economic recovery has been fairly weak in comparison to historic standards.
-High-risk loans are being offered once again and although default rates are low today, that could change very quickly.
+The effects of this recession are still alive, and the global economic recovery has been fairly weak in comparison to historical standards.
+High-risk loans are being offered once again, and although default rates are low today, that could change very quickly.

 Regulators insist that the global financial system has been altered since 2008 and that safety measures have been considerably enhanced.
 For this reason, many believe that the global financial system is stronger today than it was a decade ago.

 On the other hand, some are still wondering: could this type of economic crisis happen again?
 The short answer is yes, anything is possible.
 Despite the many changes that were made and the new rules that were enforced, there are fundamental problems that remain.